josejuansanchez/kiwi-sdk/README.md

 Sending Data to Kiwi library
 ----------------------------
+Detection engine will run when the sensor data is coming in.

 ```java
 // contains at least 6 values,
 // with the first three being accel x, y, z and the next three being gyro x, y, z